 MICRA provides for unlimited economic damages: Unlike some other state’s tort laws, MICRA does not limit payment for economic damages.
 California allows for unlimited past and future medical costs, lost wages, and lifetime earning potential.
 Because all of these damages are unlimited, the average size of awards has increased faster than the rate of inflation.

 MICRA limits attorney’s fees so patients, not lawyers, receive more from awards: MICRA’s limits on attorneys’ fees means more of each award is received by the plaintiff.

 MICRA does not reduce access to the legal system: California’s claims frequency is typically 50 percent higher than the national average excluding California.

 MICRA reduces average time to settlement (indemnity payments only): This puts money in patient’s hands sooner.

 MICRA stabilizes costs: MICRA has stabilized costs, enabling more providers to stay in practice.
-Furthermore, according to California’s former Legislative Analyst, increasing the MICRA cap would raise healthcare costs by approximately $11.4 billion annually, or more than $1,100 for a family of four.
+Furthermore, according to California’s former Legislative Analyst, significantly increasing the MICRA cap would raise healthcare costs by hundreds of millions of dollars each year.